DiegoB2003/Cat-Chaos/README.md

 ### Nick Filipov:
 - Dog Sounds: Added barking sounds for when the player walks to close to Dog because the dog is supposed to make a noise to increase the noise meter.
 Also added walking sounds for the Dog as it walks to its next location.
-- Background Music: Added background music throughout the game so it isn't silent.
+- Background Music: Added background music throughout the game so it isn't silent and feels a little sneaky while you sneak around as a cat and try to avoid the owner.
 - PowerUp Sounds: Added a sound for each of the 2 PowerUps to indicate to the player that they picked up the powerup and what powerup they picked up depending on the sound.
 - PowerUp Effect: I also created a sparkle animation to when the user picks up a PowerUp just for visual feedback.